Table of Contents

 - Use PDF-stamping.
 While most art products aren’t sold as PDFs, this is an option available to you in case you do sell PDF files.
 This feature will add your buyer’s email address (a watermark) to each page of the PDF they purchased.
 The watermark cannot be edited or removed.

-Should you sell your digital art as NFTs?
+Should you sell your digital artwork as NFTs?

 Thanks to the rise of crypto, we’re also experiencing an NFT (non-fungible token) boom.
-Many emerging artists are now asking themselves if they should sell art as NFTs and make money.
+Many emerging artists are now asking themselves if they should sell NFT art and make money.

 As usual, I think it’s a good idea to look at the statistics:

-Even a quick Google search will turn up wild stories about independent artists’ earnings going from zero to thousands just from selling NFTs.
+Even a quick Google search will turn up wild stories about independent artists’ earnings going from zero to thousands just from selling on an NFT marketplace.
 So, if that’s something that interests you and you’re already familiar with crypto, then I don’t see why you shouldn’t give it a try.

 For example, Sellfy creator and photographer Kaiwan combines his revenue from Sellfy with the revenue that he gets from selling NFTs: